 Do not consume excessive alcohol.

-Consult your doctor in case of fever.
+Consult with the best cardiologists in Dwarka, Delhi in case of fever.

 During the winter season, with a fall in temperature, the arteries tighten and restrict blood flow.
 This reduces oxygen supply to the heart and higher chances of a heart attack.